5 Things Orthodox Christians Should Know About Reformed Christianity

 WCF 1.7

-This is more common in conservative Reformed circles, but this carries over from Sola Scriptura.
+This is more common in conservative Reformed circles, but it carries over from Sola Scriptura.
 The idea is that Scripture should regulate public Christian worship, and that whatever is not commanded in Scripture is forbidden.
 A Reformed church that follows this idea may have worship that looks like this:

 • Opening greeting (usually from an Epistle of St. Paul or a Psalm)